-• The individual holding the office of Mayor shall have precedence in all places in the City of Lisburn, except in the company of Royalty or the Lord Lieutenant who would then take precedence.
+the individual holding the office of Mayor shall have precedence in all places in the city, except in the company of Royalty or the Lord Lieutenant who would then take precedence

-• The Mayor will receive guests and preside at any civic banquets or similar functions held by Lisburn & Castlereagh City Council.
+the Mayor will receive guests and preside at any civic banquets or similar functions held by us

 Invitations to the Mayor